drubach/Concentration/README.md

 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Website Performance
 Lighthouse developer tools were used to test the website performance.
-The four areas were examined load performance, accessibility, best practices and search engine optimiztation.
+The four areas examined are load performance, accessibility, best practices and search engine optimiztation.
 #### [Lighthouse](https://developers.google.com/web/tools/lighthouse)
 - ![Lighthouse Performance Test](/assets/images/LighthousePerfTestSm.png "Lighthouse performance test results")